PX4/PX4-Devguide/flow_lidar_setup.md

 # Optical Flow and LIDAR
 ----------------------------------------------------

 This page shows you how to set up the PX4Flow and a LIDAR distance measurement device for position estimation.
-Using a LIDAR device is not necessary if you use the LPE estimator described below, but LIDAR does improve performance.
+Using a LIDAR device is not necessary if you use the LPE estimator described below since the PX4FLOW has a sonar, but LIDAR does improve performance.

 ## Selecting an Estimator
 --------------------------------------------------------

 Two estimators support optical flow based navigation, LPE and INAV.
 There are benefits to both, but LPE is currently recommended for new users as it has the most testing and is the most robust.
+INAV uses slightly less CPU.

 ## Hardware